Hexworks/zircon/README.md

 ### Working with Screens

 [TileGrid]s alone won't suffice if you want to get any serious work done since they are rather rudimentary.

+A [Screen] has its own buffer and it can be `display`ed on a [TileGrid] any time.
+This means that you can have multiple [Screen]s at the same time representing your actual game screens. *Note that* only *one* [Screen] can be displayed at a given moment. `display`ing one deactivates the previous [Screen].

 Let's create a [Screen] and fill it up with some stuff: